 The school accommodates up to four students with a fully equipped workshop and vacuum casting room.
 Each workstation has its own jewellery bench equipped with GRS Benchmate system, GRS setting tools and the hand tools required.
 The Jewellery School is open to everyone interested in jewellery making.
-The school courses start at 9.30am and finish at 5.00pm with a ½ an hour break where lunch is provided.
+The school courses start at 9.30am and finishes at 5.00pm with a 1 hour break.
 Tea and coffee are available throughout the day.
 PLEASE NOTE: Feel free to bring your own hand tools to the school but these will be used at your own risk.

 The ethos of the school is to teach the complete beginner, experienced craftsman or a University/College student the skills needed to make jewellery.
 Whether it be for the pure artistic enjoyment or for someone who would like to become a professional Goldsmith.